MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ## Cloud Site List Management experience

-There are four aspects to the experience.
+There are four aspects to the Cloud Site List Management experience:

+- Publish the enterprise site list to the cloud.
+- Associate the cloud site list with Microsoft Edge.
+- Manage site list contents on the Microsoft 365 Admin Center.
+- View site feedback on the Microsoft 365 Admin Center.

 ### Publish enterprise site list to the cloud